manuelmgn/2024-FrontendMasters-JS-Hard-parts/notes/notes.md

 >     -   Feels more like style of other languages (e.g. Python)
 > -   Problems:
 >     -   99% of developers have no idea how it works and therefore fail interviews
->     -   But you will not be one of them!